Mary Hinkson: Career

 Hinkson achieved the title of principal dancer in Bluebeard's Castle at the New York City Opera in 1953.
 She found the dance to be kind of frightening because she was lifted into the air a lot while standing on a 12 foot platform.
 Additionally, she was asked to audition for Balanchine's Figure in the Carpet in 1960.
 Although she was in many productions, she was not able to attend the company's Asian tour in 1956 because of her wedding that year.

 In 1953, Hinkson stepped into the role of woman in white in Heretic when it was left empty.
 She worried about not being able to live up to the reputation of the previous woman in white.
 Yuriko comforted her by reminding her to make the role her own and not constrict herself because of someone else's abilities.
 Bob Cohen warned Hinkson not to get destroyed by the part like everyone else who played it.
 When Graham would not rechoreograph a particularly difficult knee drop for Hinkson, Yuriko helped her replace the movement.
 For a short time, Hinkson wore a pale pink for this role, but it was changed back to white after being referenced as “underwear pink” by a critic.

 They then went on tour to Europe from February to June and travelled by boat, something that was uncommon for dance companies.
-The whole group had a fun time playing charades and games all together, which irked a sea sick Graham.
+The whole group had a fun time playing charades and games all together, which irked a seasick Graham.
 During their practices on tour, Graham worked them to death in the freezing cold weather, which made them take great advantage of the sometimes long and luxurious breaks in between rehearsals.

 During their time in England, Graham almost cancelled a premiere because of an unfinished piece.
 Their producer would not let that happen, so Hinkson and the company had to work extra hard to improvise and fill in the blanks which gave them a lot of practice at thinking on their feet.
 They left England after three weeks with poor reviews, which Hinkson felt was partly due to the audience not seeing past Graham's more mature age to the performer side of her.

 The company was very excited to arrive in the Netherlands as it was much warmer there.
 The audience reaction was also vastly different; at times the police had to hold back the crowds pushing to get in.
 They performed in lecture/demonstration formats doing pieces like Letter to the World, Appalachian Spring, Diversion of Angels and Canticle for Innocent Comedians.
 Hinkson was in many of these pieces, but also had the chance to watch some of them from the front with Turney.